Skip to menu Skip to content Skip to footer

 Master of Tourism, Hotel and Event Management

-What do you like most about studying the Master of Tourism, Hotel and Event Management?
+What do you like most about studying this tourism degree?

-Manomay: The best part about the program is that you can select different courses you’re interested in.
-This meant I was able to pursue a research pathway even though I’m not enrolled in a research degree.
+Manomay: The best part about the Master of Tourism, Hotel and Event Management is that you can study different courses you’re interested in.
+This meant I could pursue a research pathway even though I’m not enrolled in a research degree.

 How has your time at UQ and the Master of Tourism, Hotel and Event Management prepared you to achieve your career goals?